Robdel12/DropKick/readme.md

 * *Themeing:*
   DropKick was made to be easily theme-able and supports dynamic theme changing.

+* *Custom Callbacks:*

 How to use:
 -
-Please see [the DropKick homepage](http://dropkick.jamielottering.com/) for usage
+Please see examples.html or [the DropKick homepage](http://jamielottering.github.com/DropKick/) for usage